-4 Leader Essentials for STEM Chairs
+Resources for STEM Chairs

 - Sign up for the Spotlight on STEM newsletter to see examples of the events and activities that AAUW branches host.
 All STEM chairs are subscribed to the newsletter; encourage others in your branch to sign up.

-- Start a Tech Savvy conference for local girls.
+3. Host an AAUW Tech Savvy conference for local girls.

-- Promote AAUW’s work in STEM.
+4. Promote AAUW’s work in STEM in your community.

-- Use this PowerPoint presentation to share the findings of the report.
+- Use this PowerPoint presentation to present at STEM conferences and share the findings of the report.

 Questions?
 Contact AAUW STEM staff at firstname.lastname@example.org.